“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “She’s a gene loom, not some sort of god,” Elren said.

-It was Elren’s turn to look uncomfortable.
-Her jaw worked beneath the straps of her mask, apparently chewing on his logic before she spat up a response.
+Elren’s jaw worked beneath the straps of her mask, apparently chewing on his logic before she spat up a response.
 “He didn’t, though, did he?”

 “Not for lack of trying.”

 “I’ll worry about me.”
 Elren adjusted her scarf as if trying to loosen a noose.
-“You need to worry about what Mother will do to you when she finds out we went scavenging instead of escort duty.”
+“You should worry about what Mother will do when she finds out we’re chasing another one of your not-memory memories.”

 “I’ll deal with it if she finds out.
 You don’t need worry about me, either.”